tomsaleeba/foo-api/README.md

     ```bash
     yarn # or `npm install`
     ```
-1. the deployment tool needs your AWS CLI credentials passed
+1. the deployment tool needs your AWS CLI credentials passed so we'll set them as environment variables in the shell
     ```bash
     AWS_ACCESS_KEY_ID=<your key here>
     AWS_SECRET_ACCESS_KEY=<your secret here>